mtmanning93/Reach_reports/README.md

 To clone this project from its [GitHub repository](https://github.com/mtmanning93/Reach_reports), follow the steps below:

-**1. Navigate to the Reach-reports repository, click the green 'code' button.**
+**1. Navigate to the Reach-reports repository, and click the green 'code' button.**

 ![Clone button in repo](README_images/deployment/clone.png)

-**2. Once clicked, wihtin the dropdown, copy the clone url.**
+**2. Once clicked, within the dropdown, copy the clone URL.**

 ![Clone url](README_images/deployment/clone_url.png)

-**3. In your local IDE open the your Git terminal**
+**3. In your local IDE open your Git terminal**

 **4. Change your working directory to your preferred location.**

-**5. Next type the following command, the 'copied url' is the url taken form the Github repo.**
+**5. Next type the following command, the 'copied URL' is the URL taken form the Github repo.**

     git clone https://github.com/mtmanning93/Reach_reports

 **6. Hit Enter to create the cloned repository.**

 **7. Create an `env.py` file.
-Here will be where you hold the apps environment variables, in order to run the app succesfully you will require the following variables.**
+Here will be where you hold the app's environment variables, in order to run the app successfully you will require the following variables.**

     import os